February 18, 2016; updated April 5, 2016; July 14, 2021

 - This “memory from the past life” fades away as children grow, and that is why it is mostly children who provide these accounts.
 As they grow old, these memories disappear gradually.

-9. A gandhabba changes with time (just like everything else).
-In fact, it is even possible that if a gandhabba properly receives merits from an giving (dāna) mentioned in #5 above, he/she can gain a deva or brahma bhava and be born instantly in such a realm.
+10. A gandhabba changes with time (just like everything else).
+In fact, it is even possible that if a gandhabba properly receives merits from a giving (dāna) mentioned in #5 above, he/she can gain a deva or Brahma bhava and be born instantly in such a realm.

-- On the other hand, another human gandhabba, who had been engaged in behavior appropriate for an animal (say, a dog) in the previous human life, could cultivate those “dog sañkhāra” as a gandhabba and slowly transform into a “dog gadhabbaya” while in para lōka.
+- On the other hand, another human gandhabba, who had been engaged in behavior appropriate for an animal (say, a dog) in the previous human life, could cultivate those “dog sañkhāra” as a gandhabba and slowly transform into a “dog gandhabba” while in paraloka.

 - Thus it is possible that such yōgis would have been born human hundreds of times (with gandhabba states in between).
 When they looked at their previous lives, they could see that every time they died a gandhabba came out, and sooner or later took hold of another human body.
 Thus it is this gandhabba that they thought was the indestructible “āthma” or “soul”.
 They could look back hundreds of lives and always see that they were born as human again and again.

-11. Our world is much more complex than we can ever imagine.
-The Buddha said that only a Buddha can truly comprehend the complexity of this world: “lōka visaya acinteyya” for a normal human, i.e., a normal human, by himself, cannot grasp the true nature to the full extent.
+12. Our world is much more complex than we can ever imagine.
+The Buddha said that only a Buddha can truly comprehend the complexity of this world: There are 4 “unthinkable” or “acinteyya” subjects for us; see, “Acinteyya Sutta (AN 4.77)“.
+English translation there: “Unconjecturable“.

 - Even though we do not need to comprehend everything (and we cannot), it is beneficial to learn these concepts at least to some extent.